cgTeate/Recipe-App/README.md

 11. Click the drop down menu for the "Select or enter a database name" option and select the desired database.
 (RecipeApp) Press OK to connect.

-12. Make sure that you close out of both SSMS and Visual Studioes then reopen both SSMS and RecipeApp.sln.
+12. Make sure that you close out of both SSMS and Visual Studio then reopen both SSMS and RecipeApp.sln.

 13. Right click the server and select refresh on the Visual Studio Server Explorer to reconnect to SSMS.